QuineDot/rust-snags/README.md

   * Outlook: Could be brought back but not on the horizon
 * GATs are invariant
   * Leads to somewhat painful variance-like implementations or helper methods
-  * Outlook: GATs are stable yet.
+  * Outlook: GATs are not stable yet.
+Close though.
 Otherwise, same as for traits?

 ## Default type paramaters
 * Default type parameters are just generally a half baked feature